christian-vorhemus/autcar/docs/5_Model_Training.md

 ## Convolutional Neural Network basics

 Before we get predictions, we have to define our model and we'll use a Convolutional Neural Network (CNN) to do this job.
-Look at the images below: These are typical examples of what the car sees and the text below tells us what command we would expect to be executed when an image like this appears infront of the car:
+Look at the images below: These are typical examples of what the car sees and the text below tells us what command we would expect to be executed when an image like this appears in front of the car:

   <img src="../images/movements.png" width="500">

   CNNs are sequences of operations stacked on each other.
 We start with an input layer that represents our image.
-Next, the image goes through an "Convolution layer" (in Keras the corresponding method is called "Conv2D").
-Then the images is shrinked in a layer called "MaxPool2D".
+Next, the image goes through a "Convolution layer" (in Keras the corresponding method is called "Conv2D").
+Then the image is scaled down in a layer called "MaxPool2D".
 This happens a few times until the 2D images is converted to a 1D vector through "Flatten".
-In the end we have a fully-connected 1D "Dense" layer consisting of 12 neurons representing the 12 possible movements the car can make.
+In the end we have a fully connected 1D "Dense" layer consisting of 12 neurons representing the 12 possible movements the car can make.
 This vector holds probabilities, so for example if the output vector for one image looks like this `[0.05,0.05,0.8,0.1,0,0,0,0,0,0,0,0]` the highest probability is at index 2 which is equivalent to the command "left medium backwards".

   In Keras, the CNN as described above can be implemented as follow: